Whitmer: $600M Flint Water Deal a Step Toward Making Amends

 Flint had long purchased drinking water from Detroit, about 70 miles (113 kilometers) south, but switched to the Flint River in April 2014.
 It was among money-saving measures recommended by an emergency manager appointed by then-Gov. Rick Snyder.

-Residents complained that the water was discolored and had a bad taste and smell.
+Residents complained that the water was discolored and tasted and smelled bad.
 They blamed it for rashes, hair loss and other health concerns, but local and state officials insisted it was safe.

 Researchers with Virginia Tech University reported in summer 2015 that samples of Flint water had abnormally high lead levels.
 A group of doctors subsequently announced that local children had high lead levels in their blood.